Koźle: History

-It fell to Prussia by the 1742 Treaty of Breslau.
-Frederick II converted it into a fortress which held against Austrian sieges in 1758, 1759, 1760 and 1762.
-In 1807 it almost withstood a siege by the Von Deroy brigade of the Bavarian Army, which was allied with Napoleonic France.
-From 1871 it was part of the German Empire.
-In 1903, the Polish Bank Ludowy was founded in the town.
-Polish insurgents captured the part of the town east of the Oder during the 1921 Third Silesian Uprising, however, the town remained part of Germany in the interbellum.
-Local Polish activists were intensively persecuted by the Germans since 1937.
-During World War II, the Germans operated three forced labour subcamps (E2, E153, E155) of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+In total a number of about 9600 men and boys were taken from these trains (around 5000 from France, 3400 from Holland and 1200 from Belgium).
+Hardly any survived the war (only 874 returned home after the war).
+For most of them their place of death is "Somewhere in Central Europe" in mainly anonymous mass graves.
+On April 1, 1944 the camps of "Aktion Schmelt", was taken over by the SS and the camps became sub-camps of Auschwitz.
+From many victims the date of death is put at March 31 1944 because they simply weren't there anymore to be registered.

 In the final stages of the war, in 1945, a German-conducted death march of thousands of prisoners of several subcamps of the Auschwitz concentration camp passed through the town towards the Gross-Rosen concentration camp.
 With the bulk of Silesia, it was among territories regained by Poland after World War II.
 However, 6,000 bomb craters were recorded in the Koźle Basin ranging from 16 ft to 49 ft in diameter, as American and British bombers dropped a total of 39,137 bombs in the region starting from February 1943, which was used by the German government for industrial fuel production.

 In the wake of Polish takeover of the region, many of the townspeople were expelled and some were arrested for speaking German.